rohanrao619/Twitter_Sentiment_Analysis/README.md

 This project aims to classify tweets from Twitter as having positive or negative sentiment using a Bidirectional Long Short Term Memory (Bi-LSTM) classification model.
 The model is trained on [Sentiment140](https://www.kaggle.com/kazanova/sentiment140) dataset containing 1.6 million tweets from various Twitter users.
 Two different Models are trained and compared to study the impact of the following on the produced results :
 * Preprocessing the corpus using Natural Language Toolkit (NLTK).
-* Using pretrained Word Embeddings (GloVe).
+* Using pre-trained Word Embeddings (GloVe).

-Detailed description of this project along with results can be found [here](#project-description-and-results).
+A detailed description of this project along with the results can be found [here](#project-description-and-results).

 ## Getting Started